fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    syntax and the :doc:`stroke </techref/stroke>` documentation for more general information.

-.. method:: font.transform(matrix)
+.. method:: font.transform(matrix[, flags])

    Transforms all selected glyphs by the matrix.
+The optional flags argument should be a tuple containing any of the following strings:

+   .. object:: activeLayer

+      Transform :attr:`font.activeLayer` only.
+(By default all layers are transformed.)

+   .. object:: guide

+      Also transform :attr:`font.guide` layer.

+   .. object:: noWidth

+      Do not change :attr:`glyph.width`.

+   .. object:: round

+      Round to int after the transformation is done.

+   .. object:: simplePos

+      Also transform simple positioning features and kern pairs.

+   .. object:: kernClasses

+      Also transform kerning classes.

 .. method:: font.nltransform(xexpr, yexpr)